 Impacts:

-- The development of a wide range of SCN-resistant elite cultivars with different sources of SCN resistance will provide Ontario’s soybean growers with tools to not only mitigate SCN resistance losses during a single season, but also to rotate among to slow resistance development in SCN populations in the longer term.
+- A wide range of SCN-resistant elite cultivars with different sources of SCN resistance provides Ontario’s soybean growers with tools to not only mitigate losses from SCN during a single season, but also different resistance sources to rotate among to slow resistance development in SCN populations in the longer term.

-- The development of a wide range of soybean germplasm with different sources of SCN will provide Ontario/Canadian-based soybean breeders with adapted SCN sources for integrating the trait in their cultivars, which is the key factor for sustainable soybean production in Ontario and Canada.
+- A wide range of soybean germplasm with different sources of SCN resistance provides Ontario/Canadian-based soybean breeders with adapted SCN resistance sources for integrating the traits into their cultivars, reducing SCN-related yield losses.

-- The development of functional and molecular-based genomic tools for discriminating genotypes carrying different SCN genes from multiple sources will help the U of G soybean breeding programs, and other interested public and private breeding programs, to accelerate the SCN-resistant cultivar development process with limited or no need to carry out greenhouse bioassay evaluations.
+- The functional and molecular-based genomic tools for discriminating genotypes carrying different SCN genes from multiple sources enable the University of Guelph (U of G) soybean breeding programs, and other interested public and private breeding programs, to accelerate the SCN-resistant cultivar development process with limited or no need to carry out greenhouse bioassay evaluations.

-Soybean is the most common cash crop grown in Ontario.
-The sustainable production of soybeans is vital for renewing the financial, social, and environmental resources on which our farming depends.
+Soybean is the most common field crop grown in Ontario.
 Soybean cyst nematode (SCN) (Heterodera glycines, Ichinohe) is the main yield-limiting parasite of soybean in most soybean production regions, especially in southwestern Ontario.
 Growing resistant cultivars is currently the most effective practice for increasing yield and controlling the SCN population density in SCN-infested soils.
-Due mainly to limited knowledge about the genetic basis of the resistance to SCN, and lack of effective molecular breeding tools, the development of high-yielding SCN-resistant soybeans using various sources of resistance has been very slow and, therefore, our farmers over rely on limited sources of resistance, making it easier for SCN populations to develop resistance to the available SCN-resistance sources.
+Due mainly to limited knowledge about the genetic basis of the resistance to SCN, and lack of effective molecular breeding tools, the development of high-yielding SCN-resistant soybeans using various sources of resistance has been very slow.
+Therefore, farmers over rely on limited sources of resistance, making it easier for SCN populations to develop resistance to the available SCN-resistance sources.

 External Funding Partners: